Learned iterative networks: An operator learning perspective: Learned Gradient Networks

 Further structure from \eqref{eq:ProxGadient} can be included into the above architecture by requiring to use same weights for all unrolled iterates \eqref{eq:LearnedGradient} (weight-sharing).
 Then, the updating operator $\NNOp_\NNparam$ has the same parameters for each iterate, so the architecture of the resulting learned proximal network with weight-sharing is given by

 Weight-sharing reduces expressive power of the architecture, but it may improve upon interpretability.
 In fact, learned proximal networks with weight-sharing can be interpreted as including one more layer of structure as it allows to make connections to a fixed proximal operator for the regulariser $\RegOp$.
 Nevertheless, if no constraints on the parameter space $\NNparamSet$ are made, then there is no guarantee that the learned updating operator $\NNOp_\NNparam$ corresponds to a proximal operator for some regulariser.
-Finally, weight-sharing allows to perform more iterations than the fixed amount of $N$.
-This specifically is the basis for some theoretical results we will discuss in the following.